Dizzy: Large-Scale Crawling and Analysis of Onion Services: Related Work

-While many studies analyzed graph-theoretic properties of onion services, they were limited by a small number of domains, sometimes as small as a couple of hundred, missing big pieces of the onion web graph.
-For example, Griffith et al.~\cite{griffith2017graph} used a graph that is one-fifth the order of the one we used in this research.
-On the other hand, while Taichi et al.~\cite{aoki2021graph} presented a more comprehensive analysis by investigating network changes over time, they did not compare the properties of onion and regular web graphs.
+While many studies analyzed the graph structure of onion services~\cite{bernaschi2019spiders,sanchez2017onions,griffith2017graph,aoki2021graph}, they were often limited by a small dataset of onion domains and their URLs, missing a large piece of the onion web graph.
+For example, Griffith et al.~\cite{griffith2017graph} used a graph that is one-fifth the order of the one we used in this study.
+Taichi et al.~\cite{aoki2021graph}, on the other hand, presented a more comprehensive analysis using a larger dataset by investigating network changes over time.
+Similar to these studies, our analysis focuses on summary statistics, bow-tie decomposition, and centrality measures.
+However, we also analyze the connection between the dark and regular web graphs, and uses the results of these analyses as features in other classifiers (e.g., domain illicitness, templates).

-In terms of crawling onion services, Biryukov et al.~\cite{biryukov2013trawling} presented a methodology for collecting onion domains by exploiting the HSDir in v2 onion services.
-Fortunately, with the security improvement introduced in v3 onion services, this approach is no longer viable.
-In contrast, Dizzy relies on vertical crawling to preserve the privacy of onion services while collecting publicly available domains.

-To the best of our knowledge, no prior research has systematically studied onion service availability and multimedia content similarity (i.e., text and images).
-Moreover, we are unaware of any open-source service that is deployed and used by different parties for automated crawling and analysis of onion services at scale.
+Finally, we note that various studies focused on a single aspect of onion services, such as de-anonymizing darkweb users~\cite{al2020deanonymizing}, detecting illicit domains~\cite{al2017classifying}, identifying forum topics~\cite{tavabi2019characterizing}, and categorizing domains~\cite{ghosh2017automated}.
+Unlike these studies, our ultimate goal is to provide researchers and analysts with a large-scale, analytical darkweb search engine that facilitates in-depth analysis and investigation of various aspects of onion services.
+To achieve that, we had to overcome many pitfalls and limitation in darkweb crawling and analysis, as recently highlighted by Platzer and Lux~\cite{platzer2022synopsis} in a survey of 15 papers, by making careful design choices, such as diverse seeding, load balancing, webpage rendering, and image hashing.